 - A friendly and approachable persona

 - Ability to work under pressure and to deadlines

 - An understanding of the requirements of private patients working in pressurised business environment

 - RGN and current NMC Registration

 - MSC in Advanced Clinical Practice or equivalent

 Originally founded over 50 years ago by Dr Thomas Frist, HCA has gone on to become one of the world’s leading healthcare providers.
 In the UK, we’re one of the largest providers of privately funded healthcare and have invested over £500 million in the latest treatments, technology, techniques, medication and facilities.
 Being part of a large multisite, established healthcare group we can offer you unrivalled opportunities for career progression through internal and external courses, as well as working conditions that prioritise both your mental and physical wellbeing.

 We believe that by caring for our employees, we empower them to provide exceptional care for our patients.
 That’s why we offer a host of flexible benefits that reflect the invaluable contribution they make every day.
-As an Occupational Health Practitioner in our Primary Care Division, you’ll be eligible for:
+As a Lead Practice Nurse in Primary Care you’ll be eligible for:

 - 25 days holiday each year (plus bank holidays) increasing with service, with option to buy or sell leave to suit you